foxlox/hypobrychium/README.md

 # hypobrychium

+AV/EDR completely ignore it.

-Duplicate not owned Token from Running Process
+Duplicate not owned Token from Running Process without detections

 Duplicates the token of a running process and executes a command.